-Paula was appointed as an Assistant Ombudsman in April 2017.
+Paula commenced with the Office in her current role in October 2016.
 She has been a legal practitioner for over 20 years, working in the Commonwealth and State public sectors, and in the non-government sector.

 Our Structure and Teams